 Bring Your Own Designated Technology

-Snowy Mountains Grammar School has implemented a Bring Your Own Designated Technology (BYODT) program for students in Years 7 to 12.
+Snowy Mountains Grammar School runs a Bring Your Own Designated Technology (BYODT) program for all students in Years 6 to 12.
 Students are required to provide their own device, which they need to bring to school each day.
 The device is an essential resource in each student’s learning and is used extensively in the classroom.

 The program enables a more personalised learning experience, as the student interacts with their own device, given their familiarity with this device.
 It also provides a seamless transition between the school and home learning environments and, along with our online eLearning platforms, ensures that students have easy access to their school work from any location.